mattjmorrison/dotfiles/README.md

 1. Go to the Preferences for Finder:
 	Under "New Finder windows show:
-	Choose any folder that is not “Recants”:
+	Choose any folder that is not “Recents”:
 	By changing this setting, we can make sure new Finder windows do not show “All My Files” and eat our RAM.

 2. Relaunch Finder, without triggering “All My Files”.